fabriziosalmi/freesounds-archive/README.md

 **Free tekno tracks and mixes**

-- [+1900](https://mp3.free-tekno.com/) free tekno tracks and mixes made by artists from the underground community
+- Free Tekno playlist with [1790](https://mp3.freeundergroundtekno.org/freesounds.m3u) free tekno tracks uploaded by artists from the underground communityon Free Sounds platform (2014-2021)
-- All audio files are available to listen and/or download
+- All audio files are available to listen and/or download for free, personal use
-- Mp3 files hosted by [InfinityFree](https://www.infinityfree.com/)

 **Contribute**